ESP32-S3 Bluetooth macro keypad with a Windows companion app.

 Main behavior:

-- Send debounced key down/up/layer/status events to the Windows app over a tiny binary BLE GATT protocol.
+- Send debounced main-key down/up, layer, and status events to the Windows app over a tiny binary BLE GATT protocol.

 - Let the Windows app map those remote events to actual Windows key combos, especially

-- Use low-brightness, lively LED feedback for layer, connection, battery, and local status.
+- Use low-brightness, lively LED feedback for layer, connection, and local status.

 Project context and research live in .dev/; the protocol spec is .dev/keypad-protocol.md.